Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Invariance

 Kepler's third law is valuable not only because it is still accurate for Mars since Kepler's century, but also because we can keep the same relation if we jump from Mars to Venus (then, formally, $a$ and $P$ are transformed into $\T{a}$ and $\T{P}$ but neither~$M$ nor $G$ are altered) or if we change the centre of attraction by considering the orbital periods of the Galilean moons around Jupiter (now, formally $M\mapsto\T{M}$ as well).
 Even more, $G$ is qualified as a genuine universal constant precisely because in a given system of units (that encapsulates connections with other quantities conventionally considered as standard ones), its value remains unchanged when performing the previous transformations.

-This considerations can be transposed without difficulties to any field mature enough to be described by reasonably quantitative laws; for instance to Mendel's statistical laws of heredity or to equations governing a Darwinian dynamics.
+These considerations can be transposed without difficulties to any field mature enough to be described by reasonably quantitative laws; for instance to Mendel's statistical laws of heredity, to equations governing some Darwinian dynamics or to Kleiber metabolic law (for refinements on this latter subject, see for instance Brown and West, \citeyear{Brown/West00a}).
 As we recalled in the introduction, it is in modern quantum theories of fields and in relativity that invariance has been first set up as a constructive principle.
 What is postulated is the a priori invariance of $q$ (a Lagrangian density, an action, a partition function, a transition amplitude, etc.) with respect to some transformations or, in other words, the independence of $q$ with respect to some quantities among the~$y$'s that appear to be superfluous (the absolute spatial position, the gauge fields, etc.).
-It happens that these symmetry principles may impose, on the choice of~$\mathscr{Q}$, constraints stringent enough to select the models drastically and compel a specific dynamics on the interactions (gauge symmetries dictate the properties the photon or the graviton for instance).
-This line of pursuit yields to a feeling of deep inevitability \cite[chap.~VI]{Weinberg92a} and I conjecture that, ultimately, this necessity comes from the constraints imposed on contingency by internal coherence.
+It happens that these symmetry principles may impose, on the choice of~$\mathscr{Q}$, constraints stringent enough to select the models drastically and compel specific dynamics on the interactions (gauge symmetries dictate the properties of the photon or the graviton for instance).
+This line of pursuit yields to a feeling of deep inevitability \citep[chap.~VI]{Weinberg92a}, despite the criticisms of ``\textit{the reason which accounts for} uniformity in nature'' made by van Fraassen (\citeyear[chap.~II, \S~2]{vanFraassen89a}).